Family-Focused AIDS Clinical Treatment Services (FFACTS)

 - Have I been screened for TB this year?

-- Have I been screened for Hepatitis C?
+- Have I been screened for Hepatitis B and C?

-- Have I had my Pap smear this year? (females)
+- Have I had my Pap smear this year? (females/male)

-- Have I had a lipid panel done this year?
+- Do I need a lipid panel or Hemoglobin A1C this year?

-- Am I up to date on my pneumococcal, tetanus, Hepatitis A and B, HPV, meningococcal and flu vaccines?
+- Am I up to date on my pneumococcal, tetanus, Hepatitis A and B, HPV, meningococcal, flu and COVID-19 vaccines?

 - Do I need a dental referral this year?